Blog

 Say “goodbye” to pushing around a lawnmower.
 With Three Psilos, Inc., you can finally have the world you’ve always wanted.

-Cogongrass (Imperata cylindrica), or sometimes ‘cogon grass’, is an extremely invasive, non-native species of grass.
-This Southeast Asian perennial was originally introduced into the U.S. in 1911 near Mobile, Ala. as packing material in a shipment of plants from Japan.
+Cogongrass (Imperata cylindrica), sometimes referred to as “cogon grass,” is an extremely invasive, non-native species.
+This perennial grass from Southeast Asia was first introduced to the U.S. in 1911 near Mobile, Alabama, as packing material in a shipment of plants from Japan.

-First described in the times of Napoleon, Cogongrass’s full botanical citation is:
+First described during the Napoleonic era, Cogongrass’s full botanical citation is:

 IMPERATA CYLINDRICA (Linnaeus) Palisot de Beauvois, Ess.
 Agrostogr.
 8, 165, 177.
 1812.